akka/akka-http/docs/src/main/paradox/common/unmarshalling.md

 Java
 :  @@snip [Unmarshallers.scala]($akka-http$/akka-http/src/main/java/akka/http/javadsl/unmarshalling/Unmarshallers.java) { #unmarshaller-creation }

+@@@ note
+To avoid unnecessary memory pressure, unmarshallers should make sure to either fully consume the incoming entity data stream, or make sure it is properly cancelled on error.
+Failure to do so might keep the remaining part of the stream in memory for longer than necessary.
+@@@

 ## Deriving Unmarshallers

 Sometimes you can save yourself some work by reusing existing unmarshallers for your custom ones.